Azure/ng-deploy-azure/README.md

    ng run hello-world:deploy
    ```

-   The project will be built with the production configuration (like running `ng build --prod`).
+   The project will be built with the production configuration (like running `ng build -c=production`).

 You will see output similar to the following.
 Browse to the link and view your site running in Azure blob storage!